What to Expect

 Where Your Child Will Be Seen

 Children with a diagnosis of leukemia may receive their standard treatment at Seattle Children’s, an SCCA parent organization, located at 4800 Sandpoint Way NE in Seattle.
 View a map and driving directions.

-Seattle Children’s provides care for children with cancer up to the age of 21 years, normally at the Hematology-Oncology Clinic.
+Seattle Children’s provides care for children with cancer up to the age of 21 years, normally at the Cancer and Blood Disorders Center.

 Your child’s healthcare team will be made up of professionals from many disciplines who work together to care for your child.
 These include pediatric oncologists, nurse practitioners, nutritionists, Child Life specialists, social workers and many others.
 Read more about the cancer team at Seattle Children’s.

 Each child’s journey at Seattle Children’s is different depending on the child’s needs.
 Many children with cancer first visit us because their doctor at home recommended this.
 Some are referred to the emergency room because of acute cancer-related illness, and then they are admitted for a stay in the oncology unit of the hospital so they can receive immediate around-the-clock care.
 Others come to the hospital for other services, such as to have a mass removed, and then doctors discover the mass is malignant, so the child begins cancer care with us.

 Bone Marrow Transplantation

 If your doctor has determined that your child’s next course of treatment is a bone marrow transplant, Seattle Cancer Care Alliance is the best place to be.

 You or your doctor may call our Intake Line at (800) 804-8824 or (206) 288-SCCA (7222).
 You will be connected to the clinic coordinator for bone marrow transplantation.
 Your first appointment will be scheduled at that time.